To know God and to make Him known

 The Six Strands of Challenge A.

 Clearly evaluate the world around you.
-Build a solid mathematical foundation through Saxon math, then raise questions and reason your way through complex equations during your weekly classroom conversations.
+Build a solid mathematical foundation through The Math Map Complex, then raise questions and reason your way through complex equations during your weekly classroom conversations.
 Each week in their community group, students engage in conversations around numbers, operations, and laws, setting a firm foundation for higher math studies.

 Inquisitive minds ask the right questions and methodically seek answers.
 During the first semester, students study natural science using a purely classical method.
 Each week, Directors introduce and discuss different realms of nature.
 Students research and read about the assigned topic at home, using varied materials of their choice.
 They record their research, illustrate or make a model of their findings, and present the results in seminar.